Skip to content

 Complex migration (multiple flows sending different designs)

-1. Update each webhook in your external system to call the single api_full_contact endpoint, adding a custom_1 value that identifies the event (e.g., "purchased" or "no_purchase")
+1. Update each API call in your external system to use the single api_full_contact endpoint, adding a custom_1 value that identifies the event (e.g., "purchased" or "no_purchase")

 2. Create a separate segment in PostPilot for each event type, filtering by the corresponding custom field value

-3. Set up a dedicated automated campaign for each segment
+3. Set up a dedicated campaign for each segment

 When to Keep Using Flows